Miltonly/Streets/Esquesing Line

 Schools and catchment

-Public elementary catchment draws to Irma Coulson Public School, a six-minute drive that serves families along the northern edge of Milton.
-Catholic elementary students attend Guardian Angels Catholic Elementary, roughly seven minutes away.
-For secondary, public students go to Milton District High School, also a seven-minute drive, while Catholic students have Bishop P.F.
-Reding Catholic Secondary School within eight minutes.
-The range of options within a short drive gives families flexibility depending on board preference.
+Public elementary students on Esquesing Line draw to Irma Coulson Public School, a six-minute drive, or Chris Hadfield Public School at seven minutes.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also seven minutes away.
+For secondary, the public catchment is Milton District High School, a seven-minute drive, while Catholic students route to Bishop P.F.
+Reding Catholic Secondary School or St. Francis Xavier Catholic Secondary School, both within eight to nine minutes.
+The spread of schools means families have options within a short drive regardless of board preference.

 Who this street suits